Person specification

 - Evidence of building positive relationships, engaging and collaborating effectively with others internally and externally.

-- Demonstrate personal resilience, being able to work flexibly under to deliver tangible results.
+- Demonstrate personal resilience, being able to work flexibly under pressure to deliver tangible results.

 - Demonstrates ability to influence at all levels.